-5.317A The parts of the frequency band 698-960 MHz in Region 2 and the frequency bands 694-790 MHz in Region 1 and 790-960 MHz in Regions 1 and 3 which are allocated to the mobile service on a primary basis are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolutions 224 (Rev.WRC-19), 760 (Rev.WRC-19) and 749 (Rev.WRC-19), where applicable.
+5.317A The parts of the frequency band 698-960 MHz in Region 2 and the frequency bands 614-790 MHz in Region 1 and 790-960 MHz in Regions 1 and 3 which are allocated to the mobile service on a primary basis are identified for use by administrations wishing to implement International Mobile Telecommunications (IMT) – see Resolutions 224 (Rev.WRC-23), 760 (Rev.WRC-19) and 749 (Rev.WRC-19), where applicable.
 This identification does not preclude the use of these frequency bands by any application of the services to which they are allocated and does not establish priority in the Radio Regulations.
-(WRC-19)
+(WRC-23)

 MOD EGY/NMB/NIG/TCD/95/5#1494

-RESOLUTION 224 (REV.WRC-19)
+RESOLUTION 224 (REV.WRC-23)

 Frequency bands for the terrestrial component of International Mobile Telecommunications below 1 GHz

-The World Radiocommunication Conference (Sharm el-Sheikh, 2019),
+The World Radiocommunication Conference (Dubai, 2023),

 …

 resolves

 …